jtemporal/jtemporal.github.io/_posts/2022-03-29-one-year-as-a-developer-advocate.md

 - developer advocate
 - developer relations
 - developer advocacy
-description: Curious about how the move from data science to developer relations/advocacy was?
-Read this one 😉
+description: "Curious about how the move from data science to developer relations/advocacy was?
+Read this one \U0001F609"
+lang: en
+author_note_link: professoradeboraazevedo@gmail.com
+author_note: This blog post was adapted for English by [inserir tradutora].
+translated: ''
+translator: false

 ---
 Before doing DevRel for a living, I used to pay the bills by being a data scientist.
 Today I can say that I successfully switched from being a Data Scientist to be a *Developer Advocate* for a whole year! 🎉

 <center><img style="max-width: 70%;" src="https://res.cloudinary.com/jesstemporal/image/upload/v1648589876/166827422_515510042769353_3494362086546822067_n_ih6nui.jpg">